jonathansampson/writing/brave/timers-in-brave.md

 # Timers in Brave

 Brave contains numerous timers, configured to perform regular actions at predetermined intervals.
-This document seeks to enumerate these timers, their intervals, and their purpose.
+This document seeks to enumerate those timers, their intervals, and their purpose.

 It's relatively easy to locate timers in the Brave source; two methods can be taken to seek them out.
 The first method is to simply lookup calls to `setInterval` and `setTimeout`.